mkobaly/esdeploy/readme.md

 Deploy elastic search changes

 Flags:
       --help               Show context-sensitive help (also try --help-long and --help-man).
-  -u, --username=USERNAME  Username to authenticate with -p, --password=PASSWORD  Password to authenticat with -f, --folder="."
+  -u, --username=USERNAME  Username to authenticate with -p, --password=PASSWORD  Password to authenticat with -k, --insecure           Ignore SSL certificate warnings -f, --folder="."
 Folder containing schema js files -s, --silent             Don't prompt for confirmation, run silently
+      --shards="5"         Default number of shards to use for new indexes if tokenized {{shards}}
+      --replicas="1"       Default number of shard replicas if tokenized {{replicas}}

 Args:
   <url>  Elastic Search URL to run against